rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-02-Generating-Prime-Numbers.md

 With modern programming languages, it is trivial to now build a prime number generator using Wilson's Theorem.
 To find the $$n^{th}$$ prime, we could simply compute values of $$\frac{(j-1)!+1}{j}$$, and count the number of integer results.
 This can all be acomplished with a simple ```while``` loop and an ```if``` statement.
 But what if we are stuck on a desert island with no computer, and only a pen and paper?
 How are we supposed to generate our primes?
 The beauty of this formula lies in the elementary methods in use.

 ### What is Cosine Doing?

+Now that we have a primality detection mechanism, we need something more mathematically useful to work with than 'an integer' and 'not an integer'.
+It would be handy if we could encode 'not an integer' as $$0$$, and 'an integer' with $$1$$.
+This is where our hero, the cosine function, comes into play.

 ### List of External Links